robchendev/FRET/README.md

-    promoChannel - ID of the channel promo.js passively runs in helpForumChannel - ID of the channel where forum.js passively runs in can be invoked impersonateChannel - ID of the channel that forwards messages to targeted channels weeklyChannel - ID of the channel for weekly submissions ...Color - The colors of embeds depending on their usage rank1...6 - Leveled forum rank names
+    promoChannel - ID of the channel promo.js passively runs in helpForumChannel - ID of the channel where forum.js passively runs in can be invoked impersonateChannel - ID of the channel that forwards messages to targeted channels weeklyGuideChannel - ID of the channel where the weekly submission criteria are listed weeklyChannel - ID of the channel for weekly submissions ...Color - The colors of embeds depending on their usage rank1...6 - Leveled forum rank names